WestDRI/wgpages/content/python3/python-11-pandas.md

 This shows that this table covers years from 1984 to 2012.

 ## Creating a dataframe from scratch

 How do you create a dataframe from scratch?
-There are many ways; perhaps, the easiest is by defining columns:
+There are many ways; perhaps, the easiest is by defining columns (as you saw in the last exercise):

 ```py
 col1 = [1,2,3]